-Pursuant to the written trading plan under Rule 10b5-1 under the Securities Exchange Act of 1934, as amended (the Exchange Act), adopted and announced by the Company on May 1, 2020, the Company will periodically repurchase shares of its Common Stock on the open market related to the stock portion of the Directors' annual retainer for those Directors who elected to receive common stock.
+Pursuant to the Company's written trading plan under Rule 10b5-1 under the Exchange Act, adopted and announced by the Company on May 1, 2020, the Company will periodically repurchase shares of its Common Stock on the open market related to the stock portion of the Directors' annual retainer for those Directors who elected to receive common stock.
 There is no pool or maximum number of shares related to these purchases; however, the trading plan will terminate when \$516,000 in value of shares have been purchased or, if sooner, on May 1, 2021.